All Episodes

 Secretary of Housing and Urban Development, Dr. Ben Carson, is also a neurosurgeon and a part of the President’s task force for the Coronavirus.
 He will give us an update on the virus and what is happening on a national and international level with respect to protection, detection and treatment.The Sean Hannity Show is on weekdays from 3 pm to 6 pm ET on iHeartRadio and Hannity.com.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-And at the beginning of the year when we got back from Christmas break, I warned you all it's gonna be topsy turvy up and down, and it's gonna be an emotional roller coaster ride for all of us because it's an election year.
+I warned you all it's going to be topsy-turvy, up and down, and it's going to be an emotional roller coaster ride for all of us because it's an election year.

 That's just the way they work.